 Yes!
 There is good reason why tofu is so popular with vegans and vegetarians.
 Not only is it perfect for preparing delicious dishes, it is also super nutritious!
 Low in calories, high in protein and iron, tofu contains all 9 essential amino acids, as well as calcium and magnesium.

 I always prepare tofu in a cast iron skillet.
 In fact, my favorite skillets are cast iron and there are several very good reasons for that.
-First and foremost, cast iron is chemical-free.
+Cooking with cast iron can add iron to your diet, depending on the acidity of the food you are preparing and the length of time it cooks.
+More important to me, cast iron is chemical-free.
 Unlike non-stick cookware, I don’t have to worry about accidentally creating a toxic environment in my house if a pan overheats.
 I’ve heard too many heartbreaking stories about pet birds and small animals succumbing to poisonous fumes caused by teflon-coated or non-stick pans left unattended and over-heating on stovetops.
 I’ve also seen what happens to coated non-stick cookware when the surface gets scratched or abraded.
 Teflon in my food?
 No thank you.

 Tofu Orange Veggie Skillet